terrencepreilly/darglint/README.md

 issue to make sure it isn't already being worked on.
 Contributions will be accepted through pull requests.
 New features should include unit tests, and, of course, properly formatted documentation.

+Also, check out the wiki prior to updating the grammar.
+It includes a description of darglint's parsing pipline.